 WaitQ is designed for exactly this setup scenario: walk-in focused restaurants that want a clean digital queue without rebuilding their front-of-house operation.

 Guests join by scanning a QR code at the door.
 No app download, no account required.
-They see their position in a branded virtual waiting room and get a text when it's their turn.
+They see their position in a branded virtual waiting room and get notified by SMS, WhatsApp, or email when it's their turn.
 Your host manages everything from one screen on any device you already own.

 The entrance is where revenue starts

 Walk-aways don't happen because your food is average or your prices are too high.
-They happen because guests stood at the door for two minutes with no information and decided somewhere else wasn't worth the uncertainty.
+They happen because guests stood at the door for two minutes with no information and left.